vedovato/gesior-aac/README.md

 ```

 ### UniformServer
-If you are using UniformServer, you will need to enable the module that allows SSL
+If you are using UniformServer, you will need to enable the module that allows curl and SSL
 Go to: PHP/Edit Basic and Modules
 PHP Modules Enable/Disable
-Enable the "php_openssl.dll" file
+Enable the options "curl" and "openssl"

 ## Main Dev
 @riicksouzaa